mrocklin/mrocklin.github.io/decision-fatigue.md

 Making decisions is hard work, even if the decisions are low stakes.
 As proof consider the following questions from your ordinary life:

--   *"Where we want to eat tonight?"*
+-   *"Where do we want to eat tonight?"*
--   *"Which of these five nearly-identical toothpaste brands is best for me?"*
+-   *"Which toothpaste brand should I buy?"*
--   *"Should I buy this expensive item?"*

 These decisions cause fatigue.
-In a work setting we help our team by taking on the burden of making good decisions.
+At work we help our team by taking on the burden of making good decisions.

 When this comes up
 ------------------